What to Know About Military Education Options

 Discover how state-level education benefits can help cover college costs through scholarships and grants for students.

 Disabled veterans in the United States are offered a variety of education benefits at the federal and state levels.
-They include: The Department of Veterans Affairs Readiness And Employment Program (VR&E) VA Dependents Educational Assistance Program (DEA) VA Work-Study Program VA Compensated Work Therapy Program State-level scholarships and grants Veteran Readiness and Employment Program (VR&E)…
+They include: The Department of Veterans Affairs Readiness And Employment Program (VR&E), VA Dependents Educational Assistance Program (DEA), VA Work-Study Program and State-level scholarships and grants.

 The traditional time for completing a bachelor’s degree is 4 years, but you can get yours faster with an accelerated bachelor’s degree.
 Learn more.